Supervised Principal Component Regression for Functional Responses with High Dimensional Predictors: Motivation and Methodology

 from which the supervised principal components are constructed.
-The optimization problem \eqref{e9} is a convex Lasso problem, and solving \eqref{e9} is computationally efficient.
-In this work, we use the \texttt{R} package \texttt{glmnet} in for implementation.
+In this work, we use the \texttt{R} package \texttt{glmnet} for implementation.
 To select optimal tuning parameters $ (K^*, \lambda^*)$, we use a two-dimensional grid search based on 5-fold cross-validation.